tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 This mindset transition is difficult.
 One practice that can help is to start reviewing other people's code first.
 Transitioning into the reviewer's mindset for code you didn't write is significantly easier than for code you did.
 Once you are in the reviewer's mindset, it becomes easier to maintain it, even when shifting back to code that you _did_ write.

-When you come back to review your code, you want to keep your environment the same as when you were reviewing other code.
+When you come back to review your code, you want to keep your environment the same as when you were reviewing the other code changes.
 Matching environments helps to maintain the reviewer's mindset.
 My reviewer setup includes having a browser window with the pull request taking up the majority of the screen.
 I also have a terminal for diving deeper into the code or testing out suggestions I may have.
-This setup is different than I would have when writing code and that visual difference provides a cue to my brain that we are (still) in review mode.
+This setup is different than what I would have when writing code; the visual difference provides a cue to my brain that we are (still) in review mode.

 Even if the owner's mindset sticks around, it is still valuable to review your code.
 You may not find drastically different approaches to take, but you can often find the low hanging fruit fixes (spelling, style, etc.).
 You can also use the review as an opportunity to annotate your pull request and make reviewing easier for your teammates by explaining critical aspects of your changes or calling our areas of concern.

 ### Start new work

 Depending on your team's mindset around [WIP limits](https://www.planview.com/resources/articles/benefits-wip-limits/), you could also start new work.
-When you start working on a new problem, your emotional investment shifts away from your old work and onto this new problem; this emotional detachment to your old work may make it easier to receive critical feedback on it.
+When you start working on a new problem, your emotional investment shifts away from your old work and onto this new problem.
+As mentioned in the stepping away section, this emotional detachment to your old work may make it easier to receive critical feedback.

 However, from a project management point of view, this detachment can cause productivity issues.
 You can end up feeling like the feedback on your old code is just a distraction from the current work you are doing.
 If the detachment goes too far, it can lead to delays in getting code shipped to users.